 How the New Name Was Decided for the Oregon Bridge

 The announcement came after the state transportation board voted unanimously to name the Oregon bridge after the senator.

 Naming a bridge is usually a straightforward process, requiring only an unanimous vote of the government board.
 In this case, however, Dare County Commissioners could not reach consensus, voting 3-2 to recommend the name.

 With no clear direction from local government, the decision fell to the Board of Transportation.

 Although traffic is flowing across the new span, the official ribbon cutting will be April 2.
 Presumably at that time, the official name will be recognized.

 There was no clear alternative name.
 There was some sentiment to continue to call the span the Bonner Bridge, honoring US Congressman Herbert C. Bonner, who represented the northeastern North Carolina and was considered an effective voice for the area.

-Construction began in the summer of last year and it looks as though the scheduled 2020 opening date is accurate.
+Construction for the Oregon bridge began in the summer of last year and it looks as though the scheduled 2020 opening date is accurate.